Sbig App

 Conclusion

 Suji remains a staple in daily Indian cooking because it is easy to prepare, consistent, and comforting.
 It is often used in meals without much planning, making it convenient for families seeking simple yet nutritious food.
-The benefits of suji are helpful for that desiring moderate nutrition.
+The health benefits of suji may appeal to individuals looking for moderate and balanced nutrition in their daily diet.
+As with any ingredient, individuals with medical concerns should consult a doctor or a qualified health professional.

 FAQs